knowler/knowler.dev/remix/app/routes/garden/social-media-exile.md

 ---
+meta:
   title: Social Media Exile
   description: Reflections on my ongoing self-imposed exile from social media.
 ---

-# {{title}}
+# {attributes.meta.title}

 One day in September of 2020, I woke and thought, “today is the day.”
 I had contemplated deleting my social media accounts before, but that